-At the Grey Eagle target, the drilling in 2014 was conducted to explore the potential on the south end of the Grey Eagle resource area.
-9 drill holes were completed at Grey Eagle (NR 14-19, August 27, 2014) and results indicate that the immediate southern extension of the mineralized zone seen in the holes drilled in 2013 is weaker because faulting has offset the stronger mineralization or it has been eroded prior to the deposition of the post mineral cover.
+No drilling was conducted in 2015 at the Grey Eagle target.
+The drilling in 2014 was conducted to explore the potential on the south end of the Grey Eagle resource area.
+9 RC drill holes were completed at Grey Eagle (NR 14-19, August 27, 2014) and results indicate that the immediate southern extension of the mineralized zone seen in the holes drilled in 2012 and 2013 is weaker because either faulting has offset the stronger mineralization, or it has been eroded prior to the deposition of the post mineral cover.
 These results confirm the shape of the mineralized zone but limit its expansion potential to the immediate south.
 This does not however, preclude expansion potential further to the west or north.